HSLdevcom/jore4-deploy/README.md

 8. Flux is now set up and will monitor the git repository for changes
 9. To fix the flux sync manually, change settings in the yaml files and use kubectl apply -f ...

+10. Just set it up in a new kube system with kubectl apply -k kubernetes/flux-system

 #### Troubleshooting

 If the flux controllers don't start...